DerpyProductions/DayZ-ServerConfig/README.md

 - More airdrop types (with guards?)
 - CJ Loot Chest: more randomised Loot
 - Add Boltensteins Race Track DZE
-- Heli spawn in the Woodsd (Ai Camp)

 Ideas: